truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/jellyfin.md

 Accept the default values in **Application Name** and **Version**.

-You can enter a **Published Server URL** for use in UDP autodiscovery or leave this blank.

-Enter the desired User and Group IDs to run the Jellyfin container in **User and Group Configuration** or accept the default 568 (apps) user and group.

 Accept the defaults in **Network Configuration** or change to suit your use case.

 Jellyfin requires two storage datasets.